tina4stack/tina4-php/readme.md

 *PHP 8.0 is not a stable candidate yet, for example some database functionlity is not completely supported*

-- Install PHP7.1 > make sure the php_fileinfo extension and mbstring extension are enabled.
+- Install PHP7.1 > make sure the following extensions are enabled php_fileinfo, mbstring, curl.
-- Install composer
+- Install Composer * Windows users must install openssl so that the JWT keys will be generated correctly
 - Create a project folder where you want to work
 - In your project folder terminal / console
 ```bash